Cuillin Hills seen from Elgol

 The Old Man of Storr

-One of Scotland’s most iconic landmarks, the Old Man of Storr rises dramatically from the Trotternish Ridge.
-This 55‑metre basalt pinnacle was formed some 60 million years ago, when volcanic activity and a colossal landslip reshaped Skye’s eastern coastline.
+This striking 55-metre rock pinnacle was shaped around 60 million years ago, when volcanic forces and a massive landslip transformed Skye’s eastern coastline.

 Mist or sunshine, the Old Man never fails to inspire awe.